yashsriram/stick-solo/new/README.md

 - Tried networks
     - [x] NR: ls, qs, goal input -> delta_qs
     - [x] NR: xis, yis, goal input -> delta_qs

+- [x] Switching NR agent (2 limb as NR)
+    - [x] q clamps
-- [x] JT control
+    - [x] Local optimal JT control
-- [ ] pseudo inverse control
+    - [ ] Local optimal pseudo inverse control
+    - [x] Local com control
         - [x] Implement COMx control.
             - [x] delta_q1 = 2 * x_c * dx/dq1; not = dx/dqq; i.e. min x_c^2 not x_c
             - [x] Discounted com control for q_i by 1 / i
             - [x] Sending com to origin vs origin + goal / 2.
 Can actually send anywhere.
+            - [x] Optimized calculation
         - [x] COMy control. push com_y downward
-- [x] NR agent
+            - [x] Optimized calculation
         - [x] Local maxima problem ys = 0. (very rare problem since other controls are generally involved.)
-    - [ ] Local planning minumum problem.
-Agents get stuck due to them even for cases where there is a solution.
+        - [x] Heuristics to model powering through (adrenaline)
+            - [x] gaussian randomized end control (sometimes the weight is > 1 modelling overpower)
+            - [ ] Smoothen this to produce periodic spurs of energy (maybe perlin noise)
         - [ ] Powerful vs balanced tuning
-        - Use RL to control this
-- [x] 2 limb as NR (generally switching NR agent)
+    - [x] Arbitrarily global optimal control (Random sample solve and interpolate control)
+        - From the spirit of RANSAC.
+        - Given end effector goal, randomly sample q vector (in q clamps range) and keep the q\* which achieves closest approach.
+        - This at limit should not be stuck at local minima.
+Therefore is bit different from gradient descent.
+        - These iterations can be stopped after a fixed number of samples or if closest approach is less than a threshold.
+        - Given q\* just interpolate from current q to q\*
+        - Parallelizable
+    - [x] Arbitrarily global optimal control (Cross-entropy solve and interpolate control)
+        - From the spirit of CEO.
+        - Improvement.
+Instead of sampling randomly in whole q clamp, sample in small region around q, take the best q\*, then sample in vicinity of q\* and so on.
+        - More prone to local minima but given enough big sampling region local minima can be avoided.
+    - [x] Global optimal planning (Solving local planning minumum problem.
+Agents get stuck due to them even for cases where there is a solution).
+        - [x] 1.
+Heuristics to reduce local minima.
+            - relaxation time (theoretically guaranteed local minima problem solve given enough relaxation time)
+        - [x] 2.
+View it as a two link chain (decrease degree of freedom) (Don't want to implement now)
+        - [x] 3.
+Random global optimal solve
+        - [x] 4.
+Cross entropy global optimal solve
-    - [x] Reaching a hold
+    - [x] Reaching a hold.
+        - [x] Local planners
+        - [ ] Global planners.
+How to snap to hold once close enough
     - [x] Switching pivot.
         - [x] q and q clamp assignment on switching (refer to code for math and why q1 clamp has to be (-inf, inf))
-    - [x] Local planning minumum problem.
-Agents get stuck due to them even for cases where there is a solution.
     - [x] Matching hands.
 If your right hand is free and next hold is on your left; switch hands
         - [x] using goal_reached_slack in deciding to match hands;
             ```rust
             let have_to_match = match pivoting_side {